aces/Loris/modules/dataquery/test/TestPlan.md

 ## Welcome page

+1. Ensure the module loads only for a user that has the `dataquery_view` permission.
-1. Assert that: `Instructions` panel, `Recent Qeuries` panel, and `Next Steps` panel (bottom-right corner) collapse as expected.
+2. Assert that: `Instructions` panel, `Recent Qeuries` panel, and `Next Steps` panel (bottom-right corner) collapse as expected.
-2. Assert that: `Continue to Define Fields` button in the main panel, and `Choose Fields` button in the `Next Steps` panel are redirecting to the same page.
+3. Assert that: `Continue to Define Fields` button in the main panel, and `Choose Fields` button in the `Next Steps` panel are redirecting to the same page.
-3. `Recent Queries` panel
+4. `Recent Queries` panel
    1. If not queries are available, make some so they will be added to this section.
    2. Assert that: queries you made have their parameters correctly displayed (i.e. fields and filters).
    3. Assert that: `text filter` immediately filter the queries.